-To do so, you must submit a fresh ABN application.
-It is important to include the cancelled ABN in the form where asked to provide it.
-Instead of issuing a new ABN, the ATO will then reinstate your old ABN so that it recovers its ‘active’ status.
-This will be reflected on the ABN Lookup.
+To do this, you must submit an ABN application here.
+You must include the cancelled ABN in the form when asked to provide it.
+The ATO will reinstate your old ABN, rather than provide a new one for the same entity.
+This will be reflected on the ABN lookup.

-If applying to reactivate a cancelled ABN there is a higher likelihood that your application will be flagged for manual review by the ATO.
-This usually occurs where the ATO determines that further checks are necessary to determine your eligibility to have an ABN.
-Should you believe this to be the cause of your application going to manual review then it is possible for the applicant to call the ATO to discuss the application and hopefully have final processing expedited.
+Generally, when reactivating a cancelled ABN there is a chance the application will be flagged for manual review by the ATO, which can take up to 28 days.
+This usually occurs when the ATO determines that further checks are necessary to determine your eligibility.
+If this is the case, you can contact the ATO to discuss the application and have the processing time expedited.

 All information provided on this webpage is general information about our products and services.
 Nothing on this webpage is intended to be professional advice of any kind and should not be relied on as such.
 You should obtain specific financial, legal or other professional advice before relying on the content of this webpage.
 By not seeking such advice, you accept the risk that the information on this webpage may not meet the specific needs of your business.
 Our liability is limited to the maximum extent permitted by applicable law in accordance with our website terms and conditions.